Jorge Luis Borges: Multicultural influences

 At the time of the Argentine Declaration of Independence in 1816, the population was predominantly criollo (of Spanish ancestry).
 From the mid-1850s on, waves of immigration from Europe, especially Italy and Spain, arrived in the country, and in the following decades the Argentine national identity diversified.
 Borges was writing in a strongly European literary context, immersed in Spanish, English, French, German, Italian, Anglo-Saxon and Old Norse literature.
 He also read translations of Near Eastern and Far Eastern works.
 Borges's writing is also informed by scholarship of Christianity, Buddhism, Islam, and Judaism, including prominent religious figures, heretics, and mystics.
 Religion and heresy are explored in such stories as "Averroes's Search", "The Writing of the God", "The Theologians", and "Three Versions of Judas".
 The curious inversion of mainstream Christian concepts of redemption in the last story is characteristic of Borges's approach to theology in his literature.
 In describing himself, Borges said, "I am not sure that I exist, actually.
 I am all the writers that I have read, all the people that I have met, all the women that I have loved; all the cities that I have visited, all my ancestors."
 As a young man, he visited the frontier pampas which extend beyond Argentina into Uruguay and Brazil.
 Borges said that his father wished him "to become a citizen of the world, a great cosmopolitan," in the way of Henry and William James.

 Borges lived and studied in Switzerland and Spain as a young student.
-As Borges matured, he traveled through Argentina as a lecturer and, internationally, as a visiting professor; he continued to tour the world as he grew older, finally settling in Geneva, where he had spent some of his youth.
+As he matured, he traveled through Argentina as a lecturer and, internationally, as a visiting professor; he continued to tour the world as he grew older, finally settling in Geneva.
 Drawing on the influence of many times and places, Borges's work belittled nationalism and racism.
-However, Borges also scorned his own Basque ancestry and criticised the abolition of slavery in America because he believed black people were happier remaining uneducated and without freedom.
+However, he also scorned his own Basque ancestry and criticised the abolition of slavery in America because he believed Black people were happier remaining uneducated and without freedom.
 Portraits of diverse coexisting cultures characteristic of Argentina are especially pronounced in the book Six Problems for don Isidoro Parodi (co-authored with Bioy Casares) and Death and the Compass.
 Borges wrote that he considered Mexican writer Alfonso Reyes to be "the best prose-writer in the Spanish language of any time."
-Borges was also an admirer of Asian culture, e.g. the ancient Chinese board game of Go, about which he penned some verses, while "The Garden of Forking Paths" had a strong Chinese theme.
+Borges was also an admirer of Asian culture, e.g., the ancient Chinese board game of Go, about which he wrote some verses, while "The Garden of Forking Paths" has a strong Chinese theme.